Osoze/QUICKSTART-FRONTEND-NODEJS/README.md

 - Fork the repository.
 - Create a branch (e.g. `my-awesome-feature`) for the work you’re going to do.
-- Make your awesome chang
+- Make your awesome changes in your topic branch.
+- Send a pull reque